npalomin/georeferencing-and-mapping-fame-data/README.md

 [![Image from Gyazo](https://i.gyazo.com/e190fc28e2bd1ad0df26aa5dbd350057.png)](https://gyazo.com/e190fc28e2bd1ad0df26aa5dbd350057)

 In the pop-up window, for the **Input layer** selector choose the 'Valid output' layer, keep the dafault values and click **Run**.
 As a result, you will have created a new layer 'Displaced'.
 This will be your new working data.
-Note how the points on the 'Displaced' layer were organized around the 'Valid output' layer through this operation that moved the overlaping points a small distance from their original position and organized them concentrically.
+Note how the points on the 'Displaced' layer are now organized around the 'Valid output' layer through this operation that moved the overlaping points a small distance from their original position and organized them concentrically.

 [![Image from Gyazo](https://i.gyazo.com/aaed53dd41f7b7eab3683f4c7eeb0fe2.png)](https://gyazo.com/aaed53dd41f7b7eab3683f4c7eeb0fe2)